huacnlee/autocorrect/README.md

 - Multiple file content support (HTML, YAML, Rust, Go, SQL, Ruby, Python, Objective-C, Swift, Java, Kotlin, Dart, JavaScript, CSharp ...).
 - Fullwidth -> halfwidth (only for [a-zA-Z0-9], and `：` in time).
 - Correct punctuations into Fullwidth near the CJK.
+- Speelcheck and correct by your own word dictionary.
 - Lint checking and output diff or JSON result, so you can integrating to everwhere (GitLab CI, GitHub Action, VS Code, Vim, Emacs...)
 - Allows to use `.gitignore` or `.autocorrectignore` to ignore files that you wants ignore.